mardeltri/RoboND-Kinematics-Project/README.md

 Considering the previous definitions, the homogeneous transform from frame i-1 to frame i is cconstractud as a sequence of four basic transformations, two rotations and two transalations, thus:
 ![alt text][TransformRotation]
 ![alt text][TransformMatrix]

+Transformation matrices can be calculated replacing the variables by its numerical values expressed in DH parameters table.
+Trigonometric relations has been taken into account to simplify the equations.
 ![alt text][TransformMatrices]